cojoc07/WeatherInfoReactNative/README.md

 ## About The Project

 Weather application for Android and iOS built with React Native.
-Project goal: refactoring my old weather app (Android - Java) using React Native and Flutter.
+Project goal: refactoring my old weather app (Android - Java) into 2 new apps built with React Native and Flutter.

 <img src="process.png" alt="Logo" height="360">